 - They are firm, painless lumps from a few millimetres to 2 cm in size.

-- They are normally in crops of three or four, appearing two or three weeks after onset of fever.
+- They are normally in crops of three or four, appearing 2-3 weeks after onset of fever.

 - The histology resembles Aschoff bodies found in the heart and they are indicative of severe carditis.